 Dr. Berenbaum, Professor of Jewish Studies and Director of the Sigi Ziering Institute at the American Jewish University in Los Angeles, California, is a world-renounced Holocaust scholar.

-The author of books on Holocaust history and the executive producer of Holocaust documentaries, including One Survivor Remembers, which earned an Academy Award, Professor Berenbaum was a historical consultant on this film and for that we are deeply grateful.
+The author of books on Holocaust history and the executive producer of Holocaust documentaries, including One Survivor Remembers, which earned an Academy Award, Professor Berenbaum serves as historical consultant on this film and for that we are deeply grateful.

 Hollywood, California 90046 United States